GioDio1002/bot-text-detection/README.md

 # bot-text-detection
-NLP project from Master of Data Science in HSE on Coursera
+A NLP project from Master of Data Science in HSE on Coursera, which aims at **differentiating the human and bot text from time series features.**
 ## 1.Prepare English,Chinese and Russian Corpus:
 	Text Cleansing
 	Make Corpus